Padma Lakshmi Just Got a New Shaggy Lob with Side-Swept Bangs

 MORE: The 10 Craziest Moments From the 2017 Emmy Awards

-The stylist behind Lakshmi’s shaggy lob is New York City-based hairstylist, Jeanie Syfu, who has also worked on the heads of stars like Ariel Winter and Alicia Keys.
+The genius behind Lakshmi’s shaggy lob is New York City-based hairstylist, Jutta Weiss.
+Jeanie Syfu, another celebrity hairstylist who has worked on the heads of stars like Ariel Winter and Alicia Keys, styled Lakshmi’s lob for the Emmys.
 In an interview with Allure, Syfu revealed that Lakshmi had been thinking about going shorter for some time, and, after experimenting with faux bobs on “Top Chef,” the former model finally made the cut.
-As for the exact cut, Syfu said she wanted to go for a “punky” shag, reminiscent of rockers like Joan Jett and Pat Benetar, that Lakshmi wouldn’t have to spend a lot of time styling.
+According to Syfu, Lakshmi’s “punky” shag, which she compared to the ‘dos of rockers like Joan Jett and Pat Benetar, was an easy way for Lakshmi to sport a bold cut without doing much styling.
 “She was worried about not having styling options, but it styles itself,” Syfu said.
 “It’s about having a statement cut.
 This looks confident and memorable.”

 And though Lakshmi and her “Top Chef” team didn’t go home with Emmys for Outstanding Reality-Competition Program (it went to “The Voice”), the host likely isn’t complaining—judging from the post-show Instagram she shared of her slay-worthy head-to-toe look.
 “Oh well!” she wrote in the caption.